QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Library Identification

-\paragraph{\ac{http} Server Header} We compare our identification to \ac{http} Server headers.
-The header should represent the \ac{http} implementation, but \quic{} libraries often include \ac{http}/3.
+\textbf{\ac{http} Server Header} We compare our identification to \ac{http} Server headers.
+The header should represent the \ac{http} implementation, but \quic{} libraries often directly include \ac{http}/3.
+However, the value is only available for \sk{699.2} IPv4 addresses, \sperc{79.8} of targets with a successful \quic{} handshake and \sperc{8.5} of targets we can identify a library of.
+Thus, it is no replacement for our approach, and we only used it to cross-check our identification.
 Our scans show that if available, the Server header value often matches or relates to the identified library.
-Appendix \Cref{tab:server_header} shows up to three prominent header values for the top 10 libraries.
-Thus, for most targets relying on \akaquic{}, the Server header is \textit{AkamaiGHost}, while \textit{gvs} is used with \gquiche{} and \textit{proxygen} with Facebook.
-We especially focused on deployments outside the \ac{as} of the respective developers and found the same results supporting the correctness of our approach.
-However, the value does not always reveal the library and is only available after a successful handshake, thus no replacement for our approach.
+Thus, for most targets relying on \akaquic{}, the Server header is \textit{AkamaiGHost}, while \textit{gvs} is used with \gquiche{}.
+Appendix \Cref{tab:server_header} shows two prominent header values for the top 10 libraries.
+We mainly focused on deployments outside the \ac{as} of the respective developers and found the same results supporting the correctness of our approach.
+However, the value does not always reveal the library and is only available after a successful handshake,

+\textit{\textbf{Key take-away:} Our approach is stable and works for the majority of targets.
+Compared to a more incomplete approach based on \ac{http} Server headers, our error message-based approach succeeds because no successful handshake is required.
+We find deployments for 18 different \quic{} libraries on the Internet and 12 different libraries within a single \ac{as}, showing the \quic{} ecosystem diversity. }